shan8851/asam/content/posts/2020-goals.md

 ## Bonus Points

 The above is what I am mostly focused on for this year.
 Bettering myself physically and mentally through diet, exercise and meditation.
 Expanding my knowledge, way of thinking and decision making through reading.
-No doubt as the year goes on other goals will pop up, but they will liekly all be focussed around this core.
+No doubt as the year goes on other goals will pop up, but they will likely all be focussed around this core.

 Everything so far has been on a personal level.
 I do also want to achieve some specific things work wise.
 Overall I just want to be a better developer at the end of the year than I am now, which should happen just through work, but I also want to push myself outside of work, look at things that I don't deal with day to day in order to stay current and well rounded.